 |

 Hi, Torsten, In my opinion both "was disappointed" and "were disappointed'' are possible.
 Oops!
 Alan's answer came first and I can't say better.
-Good luck, Yuri _________________ An interested teacher, interesting lessons, interested pupils - these are three sides of a triangle named 'teaching'. |
+Good luck, Yuri _________________ Everything is Anything.

 |

-Yuri Yurinov I'm here quite often ;-)
+Yuri Yurinov I'm a Communicator ;-)

-Joined: 15 Mar 2009 Posts: 134 Location: Russia
+Joined: 15 Mar 2009 Posts: 1627 Location: Russia

 |